secariolabs/secariolabs.github.io/_posts/2023-03-03-building-a-research-environment-for-log4j.md

 We will cover three different ways of building a vulnerable server:

-### Docker Container
+### Docker Containers

 Start right away with Docker, which is by far the easiest to set up.
 OpenJDK (an open-source implementation of the Java Platform, Standard Edition) offers [all the versions of Java](https://hub.docker.com/_/openjdk) that you may need; ready to be downloaded and used.

-Keep in mind that JDK versions greater than 6u211, 7u201, 8u191, and 11.0.1 are not affected by the LDAP attack vector.
+Keep in mind that JDK versions greater than **6u211**, **7u201**, **8u191**, and **11.0.1** are not affected by the LDAP attack vector.
 In these versions `com.sun.jndi.ldap.object.trustURLCodebase` is set to *false* meaning JNDI cannot load remote code using LDAP.
 However, the vulnerability is still exploitable using other methods, such as [beanfactory](https://www.veracode.com/blog/research/exploiting-jndi-injections-java).

 In the example below you will see how easy it is to download JDK 8u171 and jump right into it: